obah2008/Intrusion-detection/Log ingestion/Writing Splunk queries and Suricata detection rules.md

 - rejectsrc
 - rejectdst
 - rejectboth

+the protocol field tells suricata what type of traffic this rule applies to, the field can contain the following values

+1. Network/Transport layer protocols
+    - IP
+    - UDP
+    - TCP
+    - ICMP

+2. Application layer protocols

 ## Writing SPL queries
 Splunk query Language allows you to sift through logs that have been ingested to suricata, the first step to writing SPL queries is defining the index--think of it like a storage container where logs collected by splunk are stored